What’s this about?

 *Based on single torch system only and typical material thickness up to 25-30mm

-In terms of equipment cost, or affordability, CNC plasma is the clear winner, with industrial-quality systems available from less than $30,000.
+In terms of equipment cost, or affordability, CNC plasma is the clear winner, with industrial-quality systems available from less than $30,000 (In fact we offer CNC Plasma Table packages starting from less than $25,000 or $19 per day finance cost).

 Because Oxy is usually only considered for thicker materials, CNC tables configured for Oxy tend to be larger and heavier and therefore Oxy typically has a higher ‘entry’ cost than Plasma.